-Dr. Held recommends the use of Colgate Total® toothpaste, due to this product’s 12-hour antibacterial protective shield.
+Dr. Held recommends that you use Colgate Total® toothpaste, due to its 12-hour antibacterial protective shield.
 Colgate Total® toothpaste is approved by the Food and Drug Administration and accepted by the American Dental Association to fight gingivitis.

 Proxibrush (“Christmas Tree Brush”)

 This small brush is also more commonly known as the “Christmas Tree Brush.”
 It is a small, cone-shaped brush that easily fits under the archwires to clean away the plaque that builds up there.

 When you use a proxibrush, rinse the brush as you clean, so plaque is removed from the brush.
 The proxibrush is useful to carry with you and to use after meals throughout the day.
 Replace your proxibrush when it becomes frayed.

 The l’il palates cleaner is an essential tool for use when you wear an expander.
 It has a flexible arm with a soft plastic hook that can fit between the expander acrylic (plastic) and the roof of your mouth.

 Gently slide the l’il palates cleaner under the expander plastic, from the front of your mouth to the very back, and use a sweeping motion to dislodge food and plaque.
 Remember to sweep the sides of your palate, since it is curved like a rainbow.